-Our bylaws presently provide that the authorized number of directors may be fixed by resolution of the Board from time to time, with a minimum of not less than five (5) directors and a maximum of nine (9) directors.
-The Board has fixed the authorized number of directors at six (6).
-The term of office for the directors elected at this meeting will expire at the next annual meeting of shareholders to be held in 2004 or until his earlier death, resignation or removal.
+Our bylaws presently provide that the authorized number of directors may be fixed by resolution of the Board from time to time, with a minimum of five (5) directors and a maximum of nine (9) directors.
+The Board has fixed the authorized number of directors at five (5).
+The term of office for the directors elected at this meeting will expire at the next annual meeting of shareholders to be held in 2005 or until a director's earlier death, resignation or removal.
+Our current directors consist of Messrs.
+Ben-Zion Diamant, David Amitai, Yeheskel Manea, Youval Menipaz, and Amos Kohn.

-Unless otherwise instructed, the proxyholders will vote the proxies received by them for the six (6) nominees named below.
+Unless otherwise instructed, the proxyholders will vote the proxies received by them for the five (5) nominees named below.
 If any nominee of the Company is unable or declines to serve as a director at the time of the annual meeting, the proxies will be voted for any nominee designated by the present Board of Directors to fill the vacancy.
 Each nominee has agreed to serve as director, if elected.

-The nominees for director are Messrs.
-Diamant, Amitai, Thum, Manea, Menipaz and Kohn.
+The Board has formed a nominating committee and has nominated the following nominees for directors: Messrs.
+Ben-Zion Diamant, Yeheskel Manea, Youval Menipaz, Amos Kohn and Jonathan Wax.
 The following indicates the age, principal occupation or employment for at least the last five years and affiliation with the Company, if any, for each nominee as director.